Fractional Shares

 How To Buy Fractional Shares

-Fractional shares are obtained through a method known as dollar-based investing.
+Fractional shares can be obtained through a method known as dollar-based investing.
 In this approach, you designate the amount of money you intend to invest in a specific company, such as $20, and purchase as many shares as your investment amount permits.

 Many brokerages that provide fractional shares also offer commission-free trading, meaning you won’t be charged transaction fees when buying or selling your shares.